Developing Objective Performance Criteria (OPC) for Outcomes after Hip and Knee Replacement

 Knee and Hip Implants

 Hip and knee joint replacements are the most common procedures in the US, and there has been a continuous increase in the use of these two procedures over time.
 The major outcome measures following hip and knee replacements are revisions, and quality of life (QoL) changes.
-However, specific objective measures for outcomes after treatment have not been developed by the healthcare community.
+However, specific objective measures for outcomes after treatment have not been developed by the health care community.
 An OPC is a target value derived from historical data from clinical studies and/or registries which may be used for comparison of safety or effectiveness endpoints for medical devices.

-The study explores the feasibility of using a number of real-world data (RWD) sources to scientifically develop OPC that could be utilized generally in pre-market device regulation of new devices, pre-market investigational device exemption (IDE) clinical studies, and to support label change decisions of existing devices.
-This project will help the U.S. Food and Drug Administration (FDA), device innovators, and manufacturers to adopt a least burdensome approach for evidence generation and reduce the costs of clinical trials.
+The study explored the feasibility of using a number of real-world data (RWD) sources to scientifically develop OPC that could be utilized generally in pre-market device regulation of new devices, pre-market investigational device exemption (IDE) clinical studies, and to support label change decisions of existing devices.
+This project will help the U.S. Food and Drug Administration (FDA), device innovators and manufacturers to adopt a least burdensome approach for evidence generation and reduce the costs of clinical trials.

 View the recording of this Test-Case presentation from the NEST Forum.